roelderickx/ogr2osm/README.md

                         Defaults to 0.
   --idfile IDFILE       Read ID to start counting from from a file.
   --saveid SAVEID       Save last ID after execution to a file.
-  -o OUTPUT, --output OUTPUT
+  --positive-id         Causes ID to increment, otherwise ID decrements by default -o OUTPUT, --output OUTPUT
                         Set destination .osm file name and location.
   -f, --force           Force overwrite of output file.